How to keep common pests out of your house

 hand revealing termite damage to wood

-Termites can cause massive damage to wooden homes.
+Termites can cause extensive damage to wooden structures and homes.
 Image: Getty.

 Termites

-Regular inspections by a licensed professional are a good investment, helping to highlight termite issues early before extensive damage is done and costly repairs are needed to your home.
+Regular property inspections by a qualified professional are a good investment.
+This way you can identify any termite issues early, preventing extensive damage and costly repairs.

 mosquitoes trying and failing to get through a flyscreen